Do you have insurance?

 This is really up to you and your budget.
-My Premium package includes two photographers, while the rest of my packages are based on one photographer.
-You are however, able to add additional photographers to any of the packages for an additional cost.
+The basic price is based on one photographer.
+You are however, able to add additional photographers for an additional cost.

 So what are the benefits of additional photographers?
 With 2 or more photographers we are able to cover both bridal prep and the groom and groomsmen getting ready.
 We can cover more angles at the ceremony, which means you can have photos front in front and behind as you walk down the aisle, photos of your guests and their reactions during the service.
 One photographer can capture candid shots of your guests while the other is busy with formal group photos and your couple session.
 Generally you get a much more thorough coverage of the entire day.

 How do you work on the day?
 Do you pose people or take candid pictures?

 I would have to say a bit of both.
 The way I work changes throughout the day.
 Certain parts of the day require a degree of control.
 So for formal group photos for example I will be taking a firm hand on the reins and organising people, in order to get this part of the day done in a timely manner.
 However for much of the rest of the day I prefer to wander round as another guest, quietly photographing all those special moments with a minimum of fuss.
 However with a background in portrait photography, I am happy to pose people, if they grab me for a picture and want me to do so.

 When it comes to your couple session I like to use an easy going approach.
 As we wander off for this session, this gives you some much needed time together to connect during a hectic day.
 So for part of this session, I like to leave you both to be with each other, while I take quiet candid pictures.
 However, most of my couples aren't totally comfortable in front of a camera, and like to receive some guidance.
 So, for at least part of this session, I will generally be giving some posing advice.

 Why does wedding photography cost so much for just one day?